OutSystems/cloud-connector/README.md

         --header, Set a custom header in the form "HeaderName: HeaderContent".
         Use the Token displayed on ODC Portal in using token as HeaderName.

-        --hostname, Optionally set the 'Host' header (defaults to the host found in the server url).

         --pid Generate pid file in current working directory

         -v, Enable verbose logging